timothyb0912/blog/_posts/2022-10-31-Flashcards-for-dead-hands.md

 However, they are also trailheads to be explored, rather than avoided or suppressed.
 IFS's trailhead terminology
-highlights the need for investigating intrusive memories in the reconsolidation process.
+highlights investigation of intrusive memories in the reconsolidation process.
 This investigative focus balances the negative judgement connoted by terms such as